Amey-Thakur/MOBILE-COMMUNICATION-AND-COMPUTING-AND-MOBILE-APPLICATION-DEVELOPMENT-LAB/README.md

 **Why this repository exists:**

 - **Knowledge Preservation**: To maintain organized access to comprehensive study materials beyond the classroom.
-- **Continuous Learning**: To support lifelong learning by enabling easy revisitation of mobile computing concepts.
+- **Continuous Learning**: To support lifelong learning by enabling easy revisitation of fundamental concepts.
 - **Academic Documentation**: To authentically document my learning journey through MCC and MAD Lab.
 - **Community Contribution**: To share these resources with students and learners who may benefit from them.